Note: Reservations are now required before your visit - book at parkvisit.ca.

 The animals in the barn may be quiet, but our trails and event calendar are busy all through the winter.
 Our most adventurous visitors will enjoy blazing their own path when they cross country ski over ungroomed trails.
 If you love exercising in the winter, strap on a pair of snowshoes and work up a sweat while you explore the Lakeshore Lookout Trail.
 For those who are keen on enjoying the outdoors and learning, join staff from the Raptor Centre for the Owl Prowls.
 Who do you hear hoo-hooing out there?

-A new barn has recently come to Mountsberg, and you’ll be able to visit up close with the giant Percheron horses, sheep, goats rabbits, and chickens.
+A new barn has recently come to Mountsberg, and you’ll be able to visit up close with the giant Percheron horses, sheep, goats, rabbits, and chickens.
+The Mountsberg Barn is currently closed.
+The horses can be seen in their outdoor enclosures.
+The donkeys, sheep, and goats can be seen in their outside enclosures, weather permitting, until approximately 3pm each day.

 Mountsberg Reservoir sits quietly behind the bustle of the barn, the Raptor Centre, and the busy Sugar Bush.
 You’ll hear the frogs peeping in the spring, and see ducks and turtles swimming in the warm months.
 Anglers will enjoy a quick fishing trip close to home.